orblivion/KiwixSandstorm/.sandstorm/description.md

 Now, with Kiwix, you can easily set up your own copy of Wikipedia, Wikiquote, Wikivoyage, or many other open content sources with the simplicity of Sandstorm.

-## Who is this not for?

-Kiwix is a project independent of this Sandstorm app.
-Sandstorm makes Kiwix easy to set up, however there are still some limitations to the Sandstorm version.
-These limitations will hopefully be fixed in future versions, but if they are important to you now, you may choose the standard <a href="http://wiki.kiwix.org/wiki/Features#Web_server" target="_blank" rel="noopener noreferrer">Kiwix web server</a>:
+## Known Limitations

+<a href="http://wiki.kiwix.org/wiki/Features#Web_server" target="_blank" rel="noopener noreferrer">Kiwix</a> is a project of its own.
+This Sandstorm app makes it easier to set up, but it is still in Beta, so some features may be rough around the edges:

-* Searching by document title should work, however searching by document content usually will not.
+* Searching by document content does not work for most wikis.
+* Search does not work at all for some wikis (It does work for full English Wikipedia).
+* The "Random Page" feature does not work.
+* Seeking within videos does not work.
-* External links must manually be opened in new tabs
+* External links must manually be opened in new tabs.

-* Opening internal links in new tabs may feel awkward for users
+If you are interested in seeing something in particular get improved, <em>please give feedback</em>!

 ## How does it work?